 What is BRIVIACT?

-BRIVIACT® (brivaracetam) CV is a prescription medicine used to treat partial-onset seizures in people 4 years of age and older.
+BRIVIACT® (brivaracetam) CV is a prescription medicine used to treat partial-onset seizures in people 1 month of age and older.
+It is not known if BRIVIACT is safe and effective in children younger than 1 month of age.

 What is the most important information I should know about BRIVIACT?